skylight-hq/skylight.digital/pages/career_pathways/product-designer.md

 ##### Research

-You’re aware and have some understanding of research methods (i.e., interviews, surveys, experiments, contextual inquiry).
+You’re aware and have some understanding of research methods (e.g., interviews, surveys, experiments, contextual inquiry).
 You can support planning, synthesis, and take effective notes.

 ##### Interaction design